DigitalState/Platform/platform/documentation/lab/index.md

 $ cd /etc/ansible/env/lab
 ```

-At this point, you have the sdk container running on your local machine as a bare Linux Alpine system with Ansible pre-installed and ready to accept commands.
+At this point, you have the platform container running on your local machine as a bare Linux Alpine system with Ansible pre-installed and ready to accept commands.

 ### 5. Generate JWT keys for the authentication system